dgurudot/tg/HELP-TRADECARD.md

 - **Close** - Indicates time when trade was closed.
 Closed means that there are no additional buys expected for this symbol or you have already hit initial sell target.
 You *MUST* still use Stop price as indication to exit trade when it goes negative
 - Amber color dot indicator next to symbol indicates active position for default account

+- **Swipe Actions**:
+- Order (Swipe Right) - Allows you to order based on specific trade and order information pre-filled (and can be adjusted)
+- Set Alert (Swipe Left) - Allows you to set typical alerts for trade and information pre-filled (and can be adjusted).
+You must set alerts for each active positions and orders.
+- Updates (Swipe Left) - Allows you to view updates history for specific trades